Legal Best Practices

 What makes a contract legally enforceable in India?

 Under Section 10 of the Indian Contract Act 1872, a valid contract requires free consent of competent parties, lawful consideration, lawful object, and must not be expressly declared void.
-Additionally, certain contracts require writing, stamping, and registration to be enforceable.
+Compliance must align with the Digital Personal Data Protection (DPDP) Act 2023, which imposes obligations on data fiduciaries to obtain explicit consent and implement robust security safeguards for processing personal data.

 What are contract red flags to watch for?